fy-create/Cube/bin_tutorial/README.md

     </tbody>
 </table>

 This tutorial is an extremely simple tutorial.
 You only need to remember 9 formulas to restore the Rubik's Cube smoothly.
 It is not difficult to restore the Rubik's Cube.
 It is important to have confidence.
 Follow the tutorial to experiment.
-I wish you success!
+Wish you success!

 ### Start